Senior Deep Learning Scientist, Illumina AI Lab

 Recent news

-Friends, I’m thrilled to invite you to my public dissertation talk, “Decoding the Language of Genomes: Bridging Sequences and Function through Deep Learning” on August 25th.
-Hope to see you there!
+My public dissertation talk, “Decoding the Language of Genomes: Bridging Sequences and Function through Deep Learning,” is scheduled for August 25, 2025.

 Let's work together